symbolicdata/symbolicdata.github.io/FanoPolytopes.Ontology.markdown

 #### Predicates for sd:FanoPolytope

-A list of all predicates can be generated with a SPARQL-Query:
+A list of all predicates with number of occurences can be generated with a SPARQL-Query:

 `PREFIX sd: `<http://symbolicdata.org/Data/Model#>
-`select distinct ?p where { ?s a sd:FanoPolytope . ?s ?p ?o .}`
+`select distinct ?p count(?s)`
+`where { ?s a sd:FanoPolytope . ?s ?p ?o .}`
+`order by ?p`

 We list all properties with some comments: